 Toddler Play at Home: Frozen Prizes!

 Another idea from our followers!
 So for this one, you will need to freeze items like candy, little toys, or even leaves/sticks/whatever you got.
-Freeze them into cubes and then place into a bowl and give the children sea salt and water to melt them down to find the prize!
+Freeze them into cubes and then place them into a bowl and give the children sea salt and water to melt them down to find the prize!
 Such a cute idea.
-Our follower told us that this gives here a solid 20 minutes of time to do her yoga :).
+Our follower told us that this gives her a solid 20 minutes of time to do her yoga :).
 I Love it!

 Toddler Play at Home: Dress Up!